 Any woman who has had a baby can tell you, giving birth is one time that extra support can be a life-changer.
 That's where Doulas come in.
-Doulas are not medical professionals, they are solely there to provide physical assistance, emotional support or educational information to women in their pregnancies.
+Doulas are not medical professionals, they are solely there to provide physical assistance, emotional support or educational information to women in their pregnancies, labor, childbirth and postpartum.
 Doulas are support people, part of the Birth Support Team, and everyone can use more support!

 What About The Doctor / Midwife or Nurses?

-Your medical staff will be in and out of the room as you labor, they work on shifts and often once you finally get acquainted and familiar with a staff they will be replaced with somebody new ... but a Doula will stay with you for the entire duration of active labor, and won't leave until baby is born, the placenta is delivered and feeding has been established.
-This is usually 1-2 hours after baby is born.
+Your medical staff will be in and out of the room as you labor, they need to update charts regularly, check you medical stats, order meds etc. Health care professionals work on shifts and often once you finally get acquainted and familiar with one they will be replaced with somebody new.
+A Doula will stay with you for the entire duration of active labor, and won't leave until baby is born, the placenta is delivered and feeding has been established.
+This is usually 1-2 hours after baby is born, longer if needed.